Some of the best teachers are those who tell stories. It stands to reason that the master teacher set the example.

 This is one of the parables of Jesus that is not “warm and fuzzy”.
-This is a sober reminder that even though we may have spoken words of belief in Jesus, words are not enough.
+This is full of profound spiritual truths.
+It is a sober reminder that even though we may have spoken words of belief in Jesus, words are not enough.

 It is the condition of our heart that determines what happens next.

 Words alone do not save us.
 You see, it has to go deeper than that.
 If you are not familiar with this parable, please take a minute to read it.

 - Rocky places with shallow soil

 - Soil full of thorns

 - Good soil

 Most of those reading this are not the “hard soil”.
 You see, these people may hear the word of God but they really are not interested in it.
 Their hearts are too hard.